 - Front: TWE 32 Hole (local dealer brand)

-- Back: SunRingle RhynoLite Rim – 26 Inch x 36 Hole; Hope Pro 2 Evo 135mm Disc Rear Hub -Black 36 Hole (started with a different wheel from a local dealer in Sydney and the rim very inconveniently cracked after a few thousand miles.
+- Back: SunRingle RhynoLite Rim – 26 Inch x 36 Hole; Hope Pro 2 Evo 135mm Disc Rear Hub -Black 36 Hole.
+Awkwardly tight fit getting the tyre on. (started with a different wheel from a local dealer in Sydney and the rim very inconveniently cracked after a few thousand miles.
 So I ordered this through Universal Cycles.
 They were efficient and friendly, and I was desperate on the Continental Divide trail.
 Arrived within a week)

 - Tyre Front: Surly ETs 26 x 2.5 (good but not that grippy for full on mountain biking, would like to try the Maxxis Ardent 2.4inch for decent off road grip and reasonable speed on the paved – I’m told)

 - Tyre Rear: Surly ETs 26 x 2.5